 Consensus.
 Land-owning families started to set up a peaceful form of consensus among themselves on the basis of a move towards equality.
-Under the consular constitution, each power group appoints one consul.
+Under the consular constitution, each power group appointed one consul.

-This can be interpreted as an improvement in the process of civilisation: conflicts are carried out in the public eye, and there is a balance of power in the form of power-sharing.
+This can be interpreted as an improvement in the process of civilisation: conflicts were carried out in the public gaze, and there was a balance of power in the form of power-sharing.